keerthikumarn/RateLimiter/README.md

     b.
 Execute the Docker file with the command "docker build -t ."
     c. docker ps -a
     d.
 Get the corresponding image id and execute the command "docker run <image_id>"

+This tool can be integrated with the spring boot project (microservices) as a service to manage the API calls easily.
+Just add the RateLimiter.jar file into the corresponding project and perform the below steps:

+    a.
+For any service instantiate the SlidingWindowRateLimiter as shown below:
+    RateLimiterService rateLimiter = new SlidingWindowRateLimiter();

+    b.
+Add the user who is requesting for the API access with no. of requests the API can allowed and time for the same in seconds. rateLimiter.addUser("test_user", 10, 15);

+    c.
+Then invoke the main algo implemention as shown below from the rateLimiter: rateLimiter.isRequestAllowed("test_user")

+As per the algo implementation, if the user is allowed, then the request will be processed, if not then a message will be sent back to the user stating the request cannot be processed at the given point of time.